-NAME NUMBER OF SECURITIES UNDERLYING OPTIONS GRANTED(#) PERCENT OF TOTAL OPTIONS GRANTED TO EMPLOYEES IN 1997 EXERCISE PRICE (\$/SHARE) EXPIRATION DATE GRANT DATE PRESENT VALUE(\$)(2) Richard J. Lampen 61.6% \$5.00 12/31/06 \$1,118,000
+NAME NUMBER OF SECURITIES UNDERLYING OPTIONS GRANTED(#) PERCENT OF TOTAL OPTIONS GRANTED TO EMPLOYEES IN 1997 EXERCISE PRICE (\$/SHARE) EXPIRATION DATE GRANT DATE PRESENT VALUE(\$)(2) Richard J. Lampen 260,000(1) 61.6% \$5.00 12/31/06 \$1,118,000

 - Represents options to purchase shares of the Company's common stock, which were granted at fair market value on January 1, 1997.
 Subject to earlier vesting upon a change of control (as defined), the options vest and become exercisable in six equal annual installments commencing on January 1, 1998.
-The estimated present value at grant date of options granted during 1997 has - (2) The estimated present value at grant date of options granted during 1997 has been calculated using the Black-Scholes option pricing model, based upon the following assumptions: volatility of 81.46%, a risk-free rate of 6.44%, an expected life of 10 years, and no expected dividends or forfeiture.
+The estimated present value at grant date of options granted during 1997 has been calculated using the Black-Scholes option pricing model, based upon the - been calculated using the Black-Scholes option pricing model, based upon the following assumptions: volatility of 81.46%, a risk-free rate of 6.44%, an expected life of 10 years, and no expected dividends or forfeiture.
 The approach used in developing the assumptions upon which the Black-Scholes valuation was done is consistent with the requirements of Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation".